Skidamek/Velocity/README.md

 and [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/)
 plugins on your proxy (to add support for more Minecraft versions and restore the players skins).
-Also don't forget to secure your Minecraft servers via a firewall and/or by using velocitys' modern-forwaring, read more [here](https://velocitypowered.com/wiki/deployment/security/).
+Also don't forget to secure your Minecraft servers via a firewall and/or by using Velocitys' modern-forwarding, read more [here](https://velocitypowered.com/wiki/deployment/security/).

 ## Features
 Regular players will **not** have to register/login, only